Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 Leaders and their organisations are going to receive feedback from their youngest employees whether they ask for it or not.
 Given this, they need to ensure those channels are open and well advertised.

-Some take a while to arrive at this position.
 I have CEO coaching clients who can be incredulous to receive an unsolicited, informal email (‘Hi FirstName!’) from someone two weeks into their job who has various ideas about how the organisation as a whole could be improved.

-The world has changed.
-The old adage that if you want commitment from people then they need to be involved has never been more true.
-You have to make it clear that you welcome their input, no matter how much of it there might be and how often it might arrive.
-Without a sense of ‘you-said-we-did’ a lot of your potential future leaders will wander off very quickly, and often to a rival.
+You have to make it clear that you welcome their input, no matter how much of it there might be.
+Without a sense of ‘you-said-we-did’ a lot of your potential future leaders will wander off very quickly.

-Even then channels are not enough.
+Even then open channels are not enough.
 You have to go past welcoming whatever arrives to actively seeking it.
 The ‘town hall’ meeting, the workshop, the survey, the working party are all key component parts.

-If this is making you uncomfortable, then I recommend you go a little further.
-As I have said elsewhere in this blog series - Always.
-Be.
-Retaining.
 Your employees may well have chosen to apply to your organisation on the basis of your values and policies.
 There are benefits to asking them if their experience has lived up to what you advertised.
-If it has not it may only be a matter of perception but it may also tell you something about your organisation and the people in it that you really needed to know.
-Just because they are not happy with everything does not mean they will instantly leave, but they are more likely to go sooner without an opportunity to express it.
+If it has not it may only be a matter of perception but it will also tell you something about your organisation and the people in it that you really needed to know.

 This does not mean that you need to be available to everyone at all times to hear what they have to say, but if you do not set some boundaries that is where this leads.
-As I have advocated elsewhere be really clear about the boundaries.
+As I have advocated elsewhere be clear about the boundaries.
 For example:

 When is your office door open or closed?